-Under the supervision of the Senior Vice President, the Vice President of Federal Affairs (GOP) participates in government relations efforts on all federal affairs activities, with emphasis on legislative activities in support of AHIP’s advocacy efforts.
-This position participates in AHIP's highly matrixed public affairs efforts including tracking, analyzing and lobbying of Congressional activities and related issues, cross-functional agenda setting, and dotted line reporting to other Vice President, Federal Affairs (GOP).
+Under the supervision of the Senior Vice President, the Vice President of Federal Affairs (DEM) participates in government relations efforts on all federal affairs activities, with emphasis on legislative activities in support of AHIP’s advocacy efforts.
+This position participates in AHIP's highly matrixed public affairs efforts including tracking, analyzing, and lobbying of Congressional activities and related issues, and cross-functional agenda setting.

 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-Monitors and analyzes proposed legislation to determine its effects on the industry; determines the most appropriate position in coalition with AHIP's senior staff and member companies; and develops and implements strategies to achieve favorable results.
+Monitors and analyzes proposed legislation to determine its effects on the industry and assists in developing and implementing strategies to achieve favorable results.

 Participates in the preparation of advocacy materials sent to Congressional offices and committees, including testimony, letters, and other materials.